flopezjr/5-blue-json-mraz/README.md

 ## Data Munging

 ## QUESTIONS and Analysis:

+* Which of the following variables has the most impact on your ability to raise money out of state:
+* Is it your party?
+Is it your candidacy status?
+* Does a challenger raise more money out-of-state if they are a member of their state’s majority party or if they are a member of their state’s opposition party?
+* Do they raise more if they are a part of the opposition or a part of the majority

+# ?
 * How much $$ was raised by Democrats based on individual donors by state?
 * Total $ raised by state
 * Who were the top 3